sunnypilot/sunnypilot/README.md

 * [**Modified Assistive Driving Safety (MADS)**](#modified-assistive-driving-safety-mads) - openpilot Automatic Lane Centering (ALC) and Adaptive Cruise Control (ACC) / Smart Cruise Control (SCC) can be engaged independently of each other
 * [**Dynamic Lane Profile (DLP)**](#dynamic-lane-profile-dlp) - Dynamically switch lane profile base on lane recognition confidence
 * [**Enhanced Speed Control**](#enhanced-speed-control) - Utilizes data from vision or OpenStreetMap to achieve dynamic speed control without user's intervention
-  * HKG only: Highway Dynamic Assist (HDA) status integration - on applicable HKG cars only
+  * HKG only: Highway Driving Assist (HDA) status integration - on applicable HKG cars only
 * **No Disengage on Gas** - Allow the gas pedal press to not disengage openpilot.
 This feature is enabled by default.
 * **Quiet Drive 🤫** - Toggle to mute all notification sounds (excluding driver safety warnings)
 * **Auto Lane Change Timer** - Set a timer to delay the auto lane change operation when the blinker is used.
 No nudge on the steering wheel is required to auto lane change if a timer is set